 The course includes six weeks of intensive taught modules combined with field placements in any of several endangered species recovery projects ongoing around Mauritius.
 Graduates emerge with the experience and skills needed to run wildlife conservation projects of their own.

 To win the scholarship for 2017, Derbyshire had to beat out more than 30 applicants from all over Canada.
 Past New Noahs have eventually gone on to conservation leadership positions at the United Nations, Canadian Wildlife Service, Parks Canada, the Calgary and Bronx zoos, and other notable organizations.

-Currently working as a research manager at the University of Guelph, Derbyshire holds an MSc in Ecology from the University of Guelph.
-In her undergraduate years, also at Guelph, she studied Wildlife Biology.
+Currently working as a research manager at the University of Guelph’s Norris Lab, Derbyshire holds an MSc in Ecology from the University, where she also studied Wildlife Biology in her undergraduate years.
 She has worked at Algonquin Provincial Park, Royal Botanical Gardens, and the Biodiversity Institute of Ontario.
 She has studied insects in Arizona, the gray jay on the Canadian Shield, and the tallgrass prairie ecosystem in southern Ontario.
 She has also done extensive research work with monarch butterflies – an interest which at one point saw her driving from Ontario to Alberta in a van full of butterflies in order to test their orientation ability.

 “The Canada’s New Noah program will be an experience unlike any other I have embarked on,” says Derbyshire.
 “I hope to hone my skills as a biologist, as well as expand my knowledge about working in different communities to implement on-the-ground conservation initiatives.”